Accounting & Financial Ops

 Not separating personal and business expenses can become a huge headache around tax time.
 Ideally, this will be something you’ve already taken care of well before tax time by opening a dedicated business bank account or checking account to handle your startup’s finances and expenses.
 It generally takes more time to sort through expenses when they’re mixed up in one account, and you might miss some deductions.

-Step four: Prepare to submit your taxes
+Step 4: Prepare to submit your taxes

 Once you have all the appropriate documents for your business type (which you’ll have identified in step one) and gone through the subsequent steps, it’s time to double-check your work.
 Consider using a tax software to help you go through each section of the tax form.

-Here are a few items in particular to pay extra attention to — making sure to get the numbers exactly right and ensure you have the documentation to support them.
+Here are a few items, in particular, to pay extra attention to — making sure to get the numbers exactly right and ensure you have the documentation to support them.

-Step five: Review your tax forms
+Step 6: Review your tax forms

 If you’ve outsourced your tax preparation to an accountant, yours will be the second set of eyes on the numbers.
 When you file, your signature will go alongside theirs, along with their PTIN, or preparer tax identification number.